 Percival has adapted to the challenges many women face in STEM roles.
 “It's learning how to be heard in a room,” she says.
 “So, whether there’s some implicit bias and somebody doesn't listen or trust what I say and then somebody [male] in an equivalent role, with the same amount of experience, says the same thing all of a sudden that’s true—it's figuring out ways to communicate and be heard in my role.”

 Percival’s experience at Calian has been positive.
 “I feel there’s no judgment because of my gender.
 I fit right in.
 We [women] are still definitely a minority, but the number of women that I work with directly has been growing over the last few years.
 It's been a really comfortable place to be heard and I’ve been given plenty of opportunities—the same opportunities as all my other peers.”

-Lisa Aimable is the manager of business applications at Calian, helping the company to enable technology across the enterprise.
+Lisa Aimable is the Senior Manager, Enterprise Applications at Calian Group at Calian, helping the company to enable technology across the enterprise.
 Beginning her career in accounting, Aimable began to develop an interest in the technical side of that role, leading her to pursue a role as a business analyst, then a solutions architect and chief architect for financial systems, before joining Calian in 2019.

 When Aimable began her IT career in 2006, there were few women in IT.
 “Fortunately I went into organizations where there were a lot of women in leadership roles, and so there was a lot of encouragement as a woman to move forward,” she says.
 “I have been very fortunate to have been mentored by some strong women in IT, and so I had really good role models and good people to draw on.”